Grand Theft Auto VI Trailer Drops, Flagging 2025 Release - UrduPoint

 San Francisco, (APP - UrduPoint / Pakistan Point News - 5th Dec, 2023) The first trailer for "Grand Theft Auto VI" hit YouTube in a surprise, ahead-of-schedule post on Monday, promising a 2025 release for the latest installment in the mega-popular video game franchise.

-The early release of the trailer, prompted by a leak of it online, came on the eve of Tuesday's scheduled first glimpse for GTA VI.
+The early release of the trailer, prompted by a leak online, came on the eve of Tuesday's scheduled first glimpse for GTA VI.

-"Our trailer has leaked so please watch the real thing," Rockstar Games, the company behind GTA, said on a post on X, formerly Twitter.
+"Our trailer has leaked so please watch the real thing," Rockstar Games, the company behind GTA, said in a post on X, formerly Twitter.

-The video garnered some 3.6 million likes on YouTube within one hour of being posted on the site.
+The video zoomed to almost 40 million views on YouTube in just over six hours.

 "I feel like this GTA will lean much more into the absurdity of America, much more than GTA V did," wrote a member of a Reddit forum devoted to spotting references in the trailer.